 A jumbo loan offers more funds than the limits set by Fannie Mae and Freddie Mac (currently $548,250 in most parts of the country).
 If you’re looking to purchase an expensive property, a jumbo loan might be your best or only option.
 Note that the rates on jumbo mortgage loans fluctuate and can be lower or higher than typical conforming mortgage rates.

-You can pursue a non-qualified mortgage (non-QM) loan if you are ineligible for a mainstream mortgage — for example, if you are self-employed.
+You can pursue a non-qualified mortgage (non-QM) loan if you are ineligible for a mainstream mortgage.
 A non-QM borrower typically submits only bank statements as opposed to pay stubs and tax returns required for a conventional loan.
 Non-QM loans tend to come with significantly higher rates and differing requirements.

 How to get a mortgage